How to connect a videoconference from an external site to a JCU system.

 MCU - Bridging

-JCU utilises one TANDBERG Video Communication Server Expressway (VCS-E) in combination with two TANDBERG Video Communication Server Control (VCS-C) to provide secure firewall traversal.
+JCU utilises one TANDBERG Video Communication Server Expressway (VCS-E) in combination with two TANDBERG Video Communication Server Controls (VCS-C) to provide secure firewall traversal.

 Testing the connection (IP or ISDN)